 As the financial industry grapples with how to engage the underbanked and unbanked, it will be interesting to see how embedded and invisible banking plays a part.

 Where there is little or no traditional banking infrastructure, it doesn’t make sense to build the old rails.
 People can just do it the new way.
 Companies like Monese and Leapfrog are already making a splash in these previously ignored locations.
 The prediction is that the unbanked global mobile payment market will reach $421B by 2026.

 Likewise the underbanked, who face barriers to traditional banking in developed countries, are freed up a little through the new wave of financial innovation.
 A banking account that is tied to a brand is safer than a general spending account – and traditional credit problems aren’t so much of a barrier.

-Embedded banking isn’t the solution for the underbanked or unbanked in itself, but entrepreneurs can leverage embedded banking to create their own answers for the traditionally excluded.
+Embedded finance isn’t the solution for the underbanked or unbanked in itself, but entrepreneurs can leverage embedded finance to create their own answers for the traditionally excluded.
 The possibilities for social enterprise are expanding – and their limits are far from discovered.
 And if you have an idea, we’re ready to weave together what you need to bring an invisible bank to your customers.

 Interested in becoming a financially integrated digital business?
 To our knowledge, Weavr is the only company offering an API-first bank account for businesses, along with easy to use tools to integrate finance with digital applications.
 We make the process easier, more affordable and faster than any other embedded finance solution.
 Get in touch with us to discover just how quickly you could be generating revenue and going to market.